asyncapi/website/pages/blog/the-new-era-approaches.md

 - [AsyncAPI markdown-template](https://github.com/asyncapi/markdown-template/issues/341)
 - [AsyncAPI html-template](https://github.com/asyncapi/html-template/issues/430)

-The only tools I can say for sure that will support 3.0 right out the gate are the JS parser and the specification JSON Schema documents, well because they need to be updated for any specification change :laughing:
+The only tools we can say for sure that will support 3.0 right out the gate are the JS parser and the specification JSON Schema documents because they need to be updated for any specification change to be accepted :laughing:

-## Release date
+## Release Date

-The big question...
+That leaves the big question...
 When is the release then?

-Honestly, we tried to stick with a release date, and more specifically, we thought the July release period (yes, next month :laughing:).
-However as you can probably guess with the remaining work, thats most likely not going to happen.
-As we are learning, major changes take time, and schedules in Open source is, hard, to say the least :smile:
+Honestly, we tried to stick with a release date, and more specifically, we thought the July release period (yes, next month).
+However as you can probably guess with the remaining work, that's most likely not going to happen.
+As we are learning, major changes take time, and schedules in open source are, hard, to say the least :smile:

-While all the spec changes, are most likely done by July, my best guess, right now, is for everything to be released in September.
+While all the specification changes are most likely done by July, my best guess, right now, is for everything to be released in September.

-The more people that helps, the faster it gets done :wink:
+The more people that help, the faster it gets done :wink:

+The next time you will hear from me is going to be the release blog post for 3.0 :wave:

 > Photo by <a href="https://unsplash.com/fr/@timmarshall?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Tim Marshall</a> on <a href="https://unsplash.com/photos/mWqE5OD15wk?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>